 - 7.6.3.1.
 If you are parked within 50 feet or less of a MFH facility, you may use smoke-generating tobacco products in your POV with all windows closed to avoid impacting residents in the neighboring housing units. - 7.6.3.2.
-If you are parked within 100 feet or less of a playground, child care facility, or school, you may use smoke-generating tobacco products in your POV with all windows closed. - 7.6.3.3.
+If you are parked within 100 feet or less of a playground, childcare facility, or school, you may use smoke-generating tobacco products in your POV with all windows closed. - 7.6.3.3.
 If you are parked outside of your place of work or at a different establishment on the installation outside of MFH or UH areas, you may use smoke-generating tobacco products in your POVs with all windows closed. - 7.6.3.4.
 If you are driving on the installation, you may use smoke-generating tobacco products with your windows down until you arrive at your destination. - 7.7.
 If a member of the Misawa Air Base community wishes to seek help with tobacco use, the tobacco cessation program is available at 226-6607 or https://smokefree.gov is available on the internet.

-8. Military Family Housing
+8. Military Family Housing (MFH)

 - 8.1.
 Much of the housing on base has been constructed by the Government of Japan at little to no cost to the U.S. Government.
 As such, we have a responsibility to respect and honor their investment by supporting an on-base first family housing policy for all accompanied members. - 8.1.1.
-The Housing Management Office is located in building 656, room 1000, and can be reached at 226-3200.
-They will determine if on-base family housing (FH) is available within 30 days of your arrival.
-Based on residence availability, you must accept an on-base FH unit that meets your grade and family size entitlement in accordance with AFI 32-6001, Family Housing Management.
+The Housing Management Office (HMO) is located in building 656, room 1000, and can be reached at 226-3200.
+They will determine if on-base MFH is available within 30 days of your arrival.
+Based on residence availability, you must accept an on-base MFH unit that meets your grade and family size entitlement in accordance with AFI 32-6000, Housing Management.
 If no units are available within your authorization, the Housing Management Office may offer you a unit with one bedroom above your entitlement. - 8.1.2.
-If on-base FH will not be available within 30 days of your arrival, you will be permitted to secure housing in the local community.
-You will have up to 30 days of Temporary Lodging Allowance to secure acceptable community housing, except as otherwise permitted by local policy in accordance with Joint Travel Regulations. - 8.2.
+If on-base MFH will not be available within 30 days of your arrival, you will be permitted to secure housing in the local community.
+You will have up to 30 days of Temporary Lodging Allowance to secure acceptable community housing, except as otherwise permitted by local policy in accordance with Joint Travel Regulations.
+Your Temporary Lodging Allowance (TLA) entitlements begin the day you arrive in Misawa. - 8.1.3.
+Any personal items stored in areas outside of your assigned areas are considered abandoned and MHO has the authority to dispose of such items. - 8.2.
 The appearance of base housing directly reflects installation pride and commitment to a safe and well-kept community.
-Misawa residents are expected to maintain their government quarters in a neat, orderly, and clean fashion, free from clutter and trash.
-Additionally, each housing unit's appearance will be in accordance with the 35 CES Housing Brochure which is available at the Housing Management Office.
-A few highlights from the brochure are below. - 8.2.1.
-Residents will maintain grass in their assigned areas of responsibility to a minimum height of two inches and a maximum height of three and a half inches. - 8.2.2.
-All grass should be removed from cracks and crevices in sidewalks, parking spaces, roadway gutters, and doorsteps.
+Misawa residents are expected to maintain their government